Lotus Emeya unveiled – the electric hyper GT that’s nearly as fast as an F1 car

 ► Four-door super-saloon, 2.8sec 0-62mph

 The Emeya badge continues the long tradition of Lotus names beginning with the letter E stretching all the way back to the Eleven.
-But that’s where the common thread of history is broken: like the Lotus Eletre e-SUV, the Emeya will be neither light nor sports car, but ushers in a new type of Lotus that embraces zero-emissions sustainability yet doesn’t forget its athletic roots.
+But that’s where the common thread of history is broken: like the Lotus Eletre e-SUV, the Emeya will be neither light nor a sports car, but ushers in a new type of Lotus that embraces zero-emissions sustainability yet doesn’t forget its athletic roots.

 Lotus Emeya: the lowdown

 Developed under codename Type 133, the Emeya saloon reflects the company’s rapid expansion into different types of bodystyle and niche under Geely ownership.
 It was unveiled at a glitzy event in New York on 7 September 2023, purposefully picked to underline this car’s global ambitions.
-The Lotus Emeya will be built in China, not Hethel.

-Lotus Emeya rear
+Lotus Emeya unveiled

 ‘Bringing together our rich heritage with intelligent performance and the latest cutting-edge technologies, we’re pushing the boundaries for how a luxury electric vehicle should look and handle – making it truly for the drivers,’ said Feng Qingfeng, the CEO of Lotus Group.

 It’s a large four-door saloon dubbed a ‘fully electric hyper-GT,’ designed to rival the Porsche Taycan, Mercedes-Benz EQE and Audi e-Tron GT.
-The use of the same electric skateboard architecture as the Eletre means it will come as standard in dual-motor mode, with peak power of 893bhp and maximum torque standing at 727lb ft.
+The use of the same electric skateboard architecture as the Eletre means it will come as standard in dual-motor mode, with peak power of 893bhp and maximum torque standing at a heady 727lb ft.

 Yes: those are head-spinning outputs, placing the Emeya up there with the most violently accelerative BMW M cars or anything that Mercedes-AMG or Audi’s RS department can offer.